rpmoseley/pyisam/doc/table.rst

   object that provides the necessary attributes) which provides information about the columns and indexes on the table which are otherwise not directly available within the underlying ISAM tables.
-This information provides the offsets to the various column values within a record and also enable the correct key description to be generated to enable the use of indexes other than the primary one to be used during queries of the ISAM table.
+This information provides the offsets to the various column values within a record and also enable the correct key descriptions to be generated to enable the use of indexes other than the primary one to be used during queries of the ISAM table.

   The _row_ attribute provides the last record that has been read for the associated table,